 - Construct validity: To what extent does the test measure what it claims to be measuring?
 “Construct unfairness” would occur when construct validity varies between test-takers.
-If you’re measuring “agility” by watching an animal climb a tree, that could be valid for cats, but less so (hence unfair) for dogs.b
+If you’re measuring “agility” by watching an animal climb a tree, that could be valid for cats, but less so (hence unfair) for cats and dogs together.b

 - Predictive validity: To what extent is the measure related to the prediction or decision criterion the test is to be used for?
 Imagine a test that measures what it claims to measure and isn’t biased against anyone, but isn’t predictive for some subset of of the population.
 Filtering everyone through this test could be considered unfair.
 If we consider the test as administered and not just in the abstract, we also run into predictive unfairness due to differential selection bias for test-takers from different groups.